-- Students analyze the value and role of collectivism plays in Deaf culture and contrast it with their own culture. - Examples: Comparing the settings for appropriate sharing general information versus personal information; researching attitudes towards the importance of a distinct identity; investigating the value of marrying people who share the same cultural background. - Students compare the ways in which current events are covered in Deaf culture and in their own culture's press. - Examples: Comparing information found in ASL news broadcasts and those from non-Deaf sources; analyzing the influence of audism or linguicism in editorials and news coverage; investigating patterns of benevolent paternalism in materials addressing Deaf individuals. - Students compare thematically similar ASL and English films, television programs, or texts, to identify specific cultural practices and perspectives.
+- Students analyze the value and role collectivism plays in Deaf culture and compare it with their own culture. - Examples: Comparing the settings for appropriate sharing of general information versus personal information; researching attitudes towards the importance of a distinct identity; investigating the value of marrying people who share the same cultural background. - Students compare the ways in which current events are covered in Deaf culture and in their own culture's press. - Examples: Comparing information found in ASL news broadcasts and those from non-Deaf sources; analyzing the influence of audism or linguicism in editorials and news coverage; investigating patterns of benevolent paternalism in materials addressing Deaf individuals. - Students compare thematically similar ASL and English films, television programs, or texts, to identify specific cultural practices and perspectives.

-Examples: Comparing Eyeth and Sir Thomas More's Utopia; analyzing similarities and differences between films like The G-Files and The X-Files; contrasting the concept of Deaf Lens in films made by Deaf filmmakers versus films made by hearing individuals about the deaf. - Students investigate the unwritten rules present in society that impact perceptions of Deaf people and Deaf culture.
+Examples: Comparing Eyeth and Sir Thomas More's Utopia; analyzing similarities and differences between programs like The G-Files and The X-Files; contrasting the concept of Deaf Lens in films made by Deaf filmmakers versus films made by hearing individuals about the deaf. - Students investigate the unwritten rules present in society that impact perceptions of Deaf people and Deaf culture.

 Examples: Comparing the pathological / medical view of being Deaf with the cultural model; researching opposing viewpoints regarding the nature of disability and being Deaf; analyzing the effects of paternalism on Deaf culture. - Students analyze and discuss the relationships between products and perspectives in Deaf culture and contrast these with their own.

-Examples: Comparing the value ascribed to schools for the Deaf versus that ascribed to schools for hearing individuals; interviewing people shout Colleged University being a symbol of Deaf - for hearing individuals; interviewing people about Gallaudet University being a symbol of Deaf culture; researching the role of art as part of cultural identity among Deaf and hearing individuals.
+Examples: Comparing the value ascribed to schools for the Deaf versus that ascribed to schools - Examples: Comparing the value ascribed to schools for the Deaf versus that ascribed to schools for hearing individuals; interviewing people about Gallaudet University being a symbol of Deaf culture; researching the role of art as part of cultural identity among Deaf and hearing individuals.